 Pulsatile tinnitus can often sound like a thumping or whooshing sound.
 Since it is related to the blood vessels, it follows a regular rhythm that is connected to the pulsing of blood through your system.

 Somatic tinnitus is a type of tinnitus that is related to a function of the body outside sensory or neurological functions.
-It can be caused by a number of different factors, including muscle spasms, physical movement or even dental problems among others.
+It can be caused by several different factors, including muscle spasms, physical movement or even dental problems among others.

-There is no cure for tinnitus at this time.
-However, there are a number of tinnitus treatment options
+There is no cure for tinnitus currently.
+However, there are a number of options to treat and manage tinnitus

-that can minimize the effects of tinnitus on your daily life.
+that can minimize its effects on your daily life.

-The experience of tinnitus is unique to each individual, so something you find bothersome may not even be noticeable to someone else with tinnitus symptoms.
+The experience of tinnitus is unique to everyone, so something you find bothersome may not even be noticeable to someone else with tinnitus symptoms.
 Some commonly reported factors that can make the symptoms more noticeable include the following:

 , noise suppression with tools such as white noise machines or masking devices, sometimes the use of medication and more.